bellingcat/auto-archiver/docs/source/how_to/run_instagrapi_server.md

 # InstagrAPI Server

-The instagram API Extractor requires a running instance of the InstagrAPI server.
+The instagram API Extractor requires access to a running instance of the InstagrAPI server.
 We have a lightweight script with the endpoints required for our Instagram API Extractor module which you can run locally, or via Docker.

 To run this you need to install some additional requirements.